CSHaitao/CSHaitao.github.io/_pages/about.md

   - /about.html
 ---

-I am now a third year master student in [THUIR](http://www.thuir.cn/), Department of Computer Science and Technology, Tsinghua University.
+I am a third-year Ph.D. student at [THUIR](http://www.thuir.cn/), Department of Computer Science and Technology, Tsinghua University.
 My supervisor is Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).

 My research focuses on the following areas:

-**LLM4Legal:** Focused on the in-depth application and optimization of LLMs in the legal domain.
+**Post-Training of LLMs:**  Focuses on improving the performance of LLMs through effective post-training strategies.
 This includes:
 - ✨ **Vertical Knowledge Injection**
-  Exploring efficient methods (e.g., post-training) to incorporate domain-specific legal knowledge into LLMs, enhancing their performance in specialized legal tasks.
+   Integrating expert-level knowledge into LLMs via continued pretraining or instruction tuning to enhance their capabilities on specialized task.
-- 📚 **Domain-Specific Data Synthesis**
+- 📚 **Efficient Reinforcement Learning Algorithms**
-  Developing tailored training techniques for the legal field, leveraging self-play to generate structured and domain-compliant datasets, improving training efficiency and outcomes.
-- 🤖 **LLM Agent Systems**
-  Investigating the use of LLMs as intelligent agents in legal scenarios, addressing tasks such as legal document drafting, case retrieval, and statute matching to advance legal automation.
+  Developing more effective and efficient RL-based methods to push the boundaries of LLM capabilities in reasoning and decision-making.

-**LLMs-as-Judges:** Exploring the potential and applications of LLMs as intelligent evaluators.
-Key areas include:
+**Reward Modeling and LLM-as-a-Judge:** Exploring the potential and applications of LLMs as as reward models to enable more precise and scalable reward modeling, which in turn facilitates automated model evolution.
+Key aspects include:
 - 🎯 **Performance Evaluation**
   Researching how LLMs can assess model capabilities (e.g., generation quality, reasoning ability) and building unified evaluation frameworks.
 - 🚀 **Model Evolution**